Ahmed Abdelwahed

 Ahmed Abdelwahed (born 26 May 1996 in Rome) is an Italian steeplechase runner of Egyptian origin who won a bronze medal at the 2018 Mediterranean Games.
 He competed at the 2020 Summer Olympics, in 3000 m steeplechase.
 His parents are from Egypt.

-On 12 September 2022 he was suspended by the Athletics Integrity Unit after he tested positive for Meldonium.
+Abdelwahed is currently serving a four year competition ban set to run from 2023 to 2027 in relation to an anti-doping rule violation after testing positive for meldonium at the 2022 European Athletics Championships.
+His appeal to the CAS was dismissed in August 2025.